Dylan Larkin: Professional

 During the 2017–18 season, Larkin led the Red Wings in scoring, recording 16 goals, and 47 assists in 82 games, becoming the fifth-youngest player in franchise history to lead the team in scoring.
 On August 10, 2018, he signed a five-year, $30.5 million contract extension with the Red Wings.

 On January 13, 2021, the Red Wings named Larkin team captain.
 Larkin led the NHL in scoring with five goals and seven points in three games.
 On December 18, 2021, he recorded his first career hat-trick.
 He was subsequently named the NHL First Star of the Week for the week ending December 20, 2021.

-Larkin was named to the 2023 National Hockey League All-Star Game.
+Larkin was named to the 2023 NHL All-Star Game.
 During the All-Star Game he helped the Atlantic Division win its first 3-on-3 title, recording five goals and one assist, a plus-seven rating, 14 shots and six takeaways in two games, including a hat trick during the championship game against the Central Division.
 He was subsequently named the NHL's Second Star of the Week for the week ending February 5, 2023.
 On March 1, 2023, the Red Wings signed Larkin to an eight-year, $69.6 million contract extension.
 In the first year of his contract, Larkin scored a career-high 33 goals and 36 assists through 68 games.
 However, after suffering an injury late in the 2023–24 season, he spent the offseason recovering from surgery.